enzojs/codebasemd/README.md

-# CLI tool to merge your codebase into a single markdown file
+# CodeBaseMD - CLI tool to merge your codebase into a single markdown file

+Effortlessly consolidate your entire codebase into a single, well-structured Markdown file with this CLI tool.
+Designed to make large codebases more LLM-friendly, CodeBaseMD provides a streamlined way to improve context when working with AI tools or sharing your project documentation.
+Perfect for developers leveraging AI-driven coding assistance, generating project overviews, or simplifying code navigation.

 ## Run